Strategy Performance

 Disclosures

-The Investment Growth chart reflects a hypothetical $100,000 investment in the strategy noted.
+The Growth of $100,000 chart reflects a hypothetical $100,000 investment in the strategy.
 Assumes reinvestment of dividends and capital gains.

 Dynamic Growth Strategy Materials